irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 ### Creating a subscription

 1. User calls `Node::create_subscription<MessageT>(...)`.
-2. If IPC is enabled, this boils down to `IntraProcessManager::add_subscription(SubscriptionBase::SharedPtr subscription, SubscriptionOptions options)`.
+2. If intra-process communication is enabled, this boils down to `IntraProcessManager::add_subscription(SubscriptionBase::SharedPtr subscription, SubscriptionOptions options)`.
 3. `IntraProcessManager::add_subscription(...)` stores the `Subscription` information in an internal structure of type `SubscriptionInfo`.
 The structure will always contain a ring buffer of the size specified by the depth from the QoS.
 The `IntraProcessManager` contains a `std::map<std::string, std::vector<SubscriptionInfo>>` object where it is possible to retrieve all the `SubscriptionInfo` related to a specific topic.
-4. If IPC is enabled, `Node::create_subscription<MessageT>(...)` also creates a new `IPCWaitable : Waitable` object associated with the new `Subscription`.
+4. If intra-process communication is enabled, `Node::create_subscription<MessageT>(...)` also creates a new `IPCWaitable : Waitable` object associated with the new `Subscription`.
 The `IPCWaitable` needs to have access to the ring buffer and to the `Subscription::any_callback` function pointer.
 It has an associated `rcl_guard_condition_t` object that can be triggered from the `IntraProcessManager`.
 5. The new `IPCWaitable` object is added to the list of Waitable interfaces of the node through `node_interfaces::NodeWaitablesInterface::add_waitable(...)`.